 Cedar Key...
 Paddling on Florida's Nature Coast

 Cedar Key, listed on the National Historic Site Register, is what Key West was 50 years ago - a step back to Old Florida.
 The island is surrounded by 13 smaller barrier islands in the Cedar Keys National Wildlife Refuge, offering many paddling adventures from open Gulf paddling to grass flats.
-(More photos and map below)
+(Detailed map and photos below)

 The allure of Cedar Key is its out-of-the way location.
 Time stands still here - it's one-of-a-kind, laid back and wonderful.
 Fishing and boating are popular activities.
 Visit the old downtown and its wooden buildings, the Island Hotel (National Register of Historical Buildings) restaurant, bar and lobby, the Cedar Key Historical Museum, and of course the assortment of galleries and gift shops.